History of Thalassery: The Tellicherry naval battle (1791)

-In November 1791, three battleships anchored in Tellicherry — Minerva (a 38 gun frigate) led by Commodore William Cornwallis (later Governor General of Madras), Phoenix, a 36 gun frigate led by Captain Sir Richard John Strachan and Perseverance, led by Captain Isaac Smith—confronted a French 36 gun frigate, Résolute and a small convoy en route to Mangalore.
+In November 1791, three battleships anchored in Tellicherry – Minerva (a 38-gun frigate) led by Commodore William Cornwallis (later Governor General of Madras), Phoenix, a 36-gun frigate led by Captain Sir Richard John Strachan, and Perseverance, led by Captain Isaac Smith – confronted a French 36-gun frigate, Résolute, and a small convoy en route to Mangalore.
 The British sought to inspect the French vessels for military contraband.
 The British suspected that the shipments were for Tipu's army.
 The French resisted the search and a naval battle ensued.
 The British overpowered the French vessels, but found no contraband.
 The skirmishes resulted in a heavy loss of lives, both natives and Europeans.
-Commodore M. Saint Félix, of the French Navy came from Mahé in 40 gun frigate La Cybéle to Tellicherry and warned the British.
+Commodore M. Saint Félix, of the French Navy came from Mahé in 40-gun frigate La Cybéle to Tellicherry and warned the British.

 The incident had far-reaching consequences, damaging British/French relationships.
 His Majesty's Consul in Alexandria, Egypt, broadcast the information that France had declared war and all British and Dutch vessels had been seized by the French Navy in Indian seas.
 The information reached Fort St. George in Calcutta and Fort William in Bengal and war was declared to capture French territories across India.
 Cybéle and Minerva fought another battle in Pondicherry, which had not ceded to Britain.
 Lt.Col.
 James Hartley commanded the expedition that captured Mahé from the French.

-La Preneuse Ambush (1798)
+La Preneuse ambush (1798)

-On 19 April 1798, H.C.S Raymond and H.C.S Woodcote, both stationed at Tellicherry port, were attacked and captured by the French frigate Preneuse (1795).
+On 19 April 1798, HCS Raymond and HCS Woodcote, both stationed at Tellicherry port, were attacked and captured by the French frigate Preneuse (1794).
 La Preneuse was carrying two of Tipu Sultan's ambassadors, returning from an embassy to the French authorities on the Isle de France.
 These ambassadors had been trying to gain support for Tipu Sultan, and to co-ordinate plans for future joint operations between the French and Tipu's forces.

-Embarking from Isle de France on 7 March 1798 the La Preneuse, with one hundred French officers and fifty private soldiers was intended to provide instructors and advisors to Tipu Sultan's army.
+Embarking from Isle de France on 7 March 1798, the La Preneuse, with one hundred French officers and fifty private soldiers, was intended to provide instructors and advisors to Tipu Sultan's army.
 Her destination was Mangalore.
 This incident provided the English with a pretext and reason to resume their attack on Tipu Sultan, which led to the fall of Seringapatam in 1799.

 This incident demonstrated the defencelessness of shipping in Tellicherry anchorage.
 A decision was taken to move the settlement's main function and garrison to Cannanore.
 This began the steady decline of Tellicherry.
-In 1814 Mahé was again occupied by French forces, as part of the first (1814th) treaty of the "Treaties of Paris, (1814–15)", Mahé then remained under French control until India's independence.
+In 1814 Mahé was again occupied by French forces, as part of the first (1814) treaty of the "Treaties of Paris, (1814–15)", Mahé then remained under French control until India's independence.